-Figure 1: The distribution of SI-familiarity, familiarity with transdisciplinarity and contribution to SI rate (self-assessment)

 The survey started with questions about the respondents’ familiarity with SI and experience with transdisciplinarity.
 Transdisciplinarity is insofar an important concept in social innovation as it allows for vertical inclusion in the research project, fostering active participation of non-academic societal actor.
 For this reason, transdisciplinarity can be considered an important potential indicator for SI-relevant outcomes.
 In contrast to what is stated in SI literature, our theoretical framework does not consider transdisciplinary involvement as a necessary prerequisite for research projects to contribute to SI but we expect it to be more influential than other factors (see Section 2.1 for further exploration).

-The question regarding Familiarity with SI delivers significant information for the hypothesis testing purposes with the majority of respondents stating their particularly low levels of familiarity.
 The majority of respondents (62 %) stated to be only slightly or not at all familiar with SI; only 16 % stated to be highly or fully familiar with the concept of SI.
 This variable is of particular interest when testing if researchers mainly belonging to a scientific domain are generally more familiar with the concept than researchers belonging to a different scientific domain (see Section 2.2).

 The third variable in the group of self-assessments is the project’s contribution to SI.
-The hypotheses connected to this variable will be used to test the SI-Index which is generated by the model we built based on survey results (more on this in section ).
 An especially interesting scenario is when respondents show a low level of familiarity with SI but a high level of contribution to SI as it makes it necessary to verify whether the claim is true (based on outcome variables presented below) or whether respondents overestimated their project’s contribution.

 Experience with transdisciplinary Research

+The majority of the survey respondents stated to have some experience with transdisciplinary research (see Table 1); only 26 % of the respondents rated their transdisciplinary experience low to not at all (<= 3 on a scale of 0 – 10).
+Roughly half of all respondents (46 %) assessed themselves as highly experienced.

+Table 1: Distribution of the transdisciplinary experience